-Best homeowners insurance in Minnesota for 2021
+Best homeowners insurance in Minnesota of 2021

 Some of America’s best homeowners insurance companies operate in Minnesota and are familiar with the potential hazards that homeowners there can face.
 In addition to price, it may be important to assess other factors of an insurance company, including the quality of customer service, financial stability and claims process.

-The best home insurance companies in Minnesota
+Best home insurance companies in Minnesota

 Bankrate partners with Quadrant Information Services to obtain up-to-date quoted premium information for insurance carriers in Minnesota.
 After analyzing the average premiums of these companies, Bankrate’s editorial team also reviewed J.D.
 Power scores, AM Best financial stability scores, coverage options and available discounts to determine the best home insurance companies in Minnesota.

 |Home insurance company||Average annual premium for $250k dwelling||J.D.
 Power score|

 Allstate offers homeowners insurance with several coverage options to customize your policy, like coverage for sports equipment and identity theft.
 Allstate also offers a green improvement endorsement, which will pay the additional cost to replace damaged or destroyed property with greener alternatives.

 Allstate’s average annual premium in Minnesota is quite a bit higher than the state average premium, but the company does offer numerous discounts that could help you to lower the cost of homeowners insurance.
 You may be able to save money for being claims free, paying on time or having a home security system.

 Learn more: Allstate Insurance Review

 Auto-Owners sells insurance in 26 states, and Minnesota is one of them.
 With the lowest annual premium on our list, you may want to consider getting a quote from Auto-Owners if price is your primary concern.
 Auto-Owners has more to offer than just low premiums; the company earns an A++ financial strength rating from AM Best.